I am a gender traitor, and I am proud to be one.

 Although I knew that all these events were occurring, my privilege enabled me to feasibly ignore them, using a oft-recited excuse that such atrocities would be ‘too depressing’ to learn more about.

 But, The Handmaid’s Tale forced me to think about these realities; and furthermore, it once again made me go and research things that distressed and scared me.
 It caused me to take action, and research a charity that is helping people in affected areas and donate what I could to them.
 It made me want to learn, and help in some way.

-Now, the second season of The Handmaid’s Tale must move beyond its source material - the narrative of the first season ended at the same point that the novel finished.
+Now, as The Handmaid’s Tale has moved beyond its source material - the narrative of the first season ended at the same point that the novel finished.
 So I’ll be watching intently to learn more about the plight of the queer characters in a dystopia that feels far closer to home than I ever imagined it could when I clicked play on the first episode of The Handmaid’s Tale.

 It’s our responsibility to watch - no matter how distressing it may be - and take it upon ourselves to investigate and learn, so we can better help all our fellow gender traitors in the real world.
 If they didn’t want us to be an army, they shouldn’t have given us fabulous uniforms.